 However, do not send a goodbye letter (or tell coworkers you are leaving) before you resign.
 If word gets to your boss that you are resigning, he or she will not be pleased to have heard it through the grapevine.

-Software – If you downloaded software that is only relevant to you, not to the job, delete it.
-Delete any Instant Messaging programs you've downloaded as well.
+Software: If you downloaded software that is only relevant to you, not to the job, delete it.
+Delete any messaging programs or apps you've downloaded as well.

 Clear Out Your Office

 Do you have years' worth of old paper files in your office?
 Get rid of them.
 Only keep what's relevant and necessary for the person who will be doing your job next.